Public schools weigh remote versus in person learning as COVID-19 cases rise

 The number of increasing COVID-19 cases is a big concern for DuPage County health officials.

-New COVID-19 numbers from Kankakee, Kane, Will and DuPage County show that at least eight in every ten people tested, has the virus.
+New COVID-19 numbers from Kankakee, Kane, Will and DuPage County show that at least eight in every hundred people tested, has the virus.

 RELATED: IL could see return of Phase 3 restrictions as state reports 3,113 new coronavirus cases, 22 deaths